 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Authors are requested to not provide any guest authorship as it degrades the quality of research published in the journal.

 Hazards and Human or Animal Subjects: If the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use, the author must clearly identify and mention these in the manuscript.

 Ethical clearance and patient consent: Studies that require ethical clearance must obtain a prior approval from an ethical committee.
 All intervention/experimental studies must explain the subjects of the potential benefits and risks of the study and preferably, a written consent should be obtained.
 IHRJ reserves the right to ask for any documents pertaining to the same for authentication of facts provided in the submitted manuscript.

 Disclosure and Conflicts of Interest: All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental errors in published works: When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 Timely communications: Authors are request to reply to mails sent by the editor in a timely manner as it affects the entire publishing processes.
 Additional information if required, should be promptly provided.

-Due to a delay in providing the necessary data, it is possible that the manuscript could be placed on hold and miss the publishing deadline for that specific month, and be published in the next month.
+Due to a delay in providing the necessary data, it is possible that the manuscript could be placed on hold and miss the publishing deadline for that specific month, and be published in the subsequent issue(s).